TommySpecs/LychParlour-photography/testing.md

 ## Manual testing

-Some of the website functions need to be tested manually, such as links around the page or the functionality and responsivness of added features.
+Some of the website functions needed to be tested manually, such as links around the page or the functionality and responsivness of added features.

 ### Devices Used